lingtalfi/kamille-installer-tool/README.md

 kamille newapp --in-place                   # creates a kamille application inside the current directory (which must be empty) kamille newmodule --name={moduleName}       # creates a kamille module inside the current application

+    The following options are available:
+    - morphicPrefix: default:null, defines the morphic prefix to use in conjunction with the --with-morphic option
+    - morphicDatabase: default:null, defines the database to use in conjunction with the --with-morphic option.
+                    If none is set, morphic will take the default database.

+    Then we have optional features that you add with the --with-{featureName} parameters.
+    The available options are the following:

+    - --with-ecp: creates an ecp eco-system for your module
+    - --with-morphic: prepares the morphic translation files for LingFrenchMorphic2Generator.
+                        You also need to define the prefix using the --morphicPrefix option.
+                        Optionally, you can also define the database with --morphicDatabase

 kamille newpage --module={moduleName} ...   # creates a kamille page in the current application

     The "newpage" commands accepts all the paramers below, which you can specify in one of two ways: